 |Anaconda Python 2.7 environment||c:\Anaconda\envs\python2|

-On Windows Server 2012 edition of the DSVM and Windows Server 2016 edition before March 2018, the default Anaconda environment is Python 2.7.
-The secondary environment is Python 3.5 located at c:\Anaconda\envs\py35.
+On the Windows Server 2012 edition of the DSVM and Windows Server 2016 edition before March 2018, the default Anaconda environment is Python 2.7.
+The secondary environment is Python 3.5, located at c:\Anaconda\envs\py35.

-- Explore the various data science tools on the data science VM by clicking the start menu and checking out the tools listed on the menu.
+- Explore the tools on the data science VM by selecting the Start menu.

 - Learn about Azure Machine Learning Services and Workbench by visiting the product quickstart and tutorials page.

-- Navigate to C:\Program Files\Microsoft\ML Server\R_SERVER\library\RevoScaleR\demoScripts for samples using the RevoScaleR library in R that supports data analytics at enterprise scale.
+- Navigate to C:\Program Files\Microsoft\ML Server\R_SERVER\library\RevoScaleR\demoScripts for samples that use the RevoScaleR library in R that supports data analytics at the enterprise scale.

-- Read the article: 10 things you can do on the Data science Virtual Machine
+- Read the article Ten things you can do on the Data science Virtual Machine.

-- Learn how to build end to end analytical solutions systematically using the Team Data Science Process.
+- Learn how to build end-to-end analytical solutions systematically by using the Team Data Science Process.

-- Visit the Azure AI Gallery for machine learning and data analytics samples that use Azure Machine learning and related data services on Azure.
-We have also provided an icon on the Start menu and on the desktop of the virtual machine to this gallery.
+- Visit the Azure AI Gallery for machine learning and data analytics samples that use Azure Machine Learning and related data services on Azure.
+We've also provided an icon for this gallery on the Start menu and desktop of the virtual machine.